discordjs/guide/guide/interactions/modals.md

 	if (!interaction.isChatInputCommand()) return;

 	if (interaction.commandName === 'ping') {
-		// Create our modal
+		// Create the modal
 		const modal = new ModalBuilder()
 			.setCustomId('myModal')
 			.setTitle('My Modal');

 		// Add components to modal

-		// Let's create our text inputs
+		// Create the text input components
 		const favoriteColorInput = new TextInputBuilder()
 			.setCustomId('favoriteColorInput')
 		    // The label is the prompt the user sees for this input